-There are six of these distinctive passenger ferries currently in use in Halifax Harbour Nova Scotia, designed by E.Y.E.
+There are five of these distinctive passenger ferries currently in use in Halifax Harbour Nova Scotia, designed by E.Y.E.
 Marine to meet requirements by Transport Canada.
 They were originally constructed at the Pictou Industries Ltd shipyard and most recently at the facilities of A.F.
 Theriault & Son Ltd.

 We’ve recently completed work on fleet replacement vessels for the Halifax Transit Ferry System.
 While the new vessels may look similar to the 30 year old ferries they’re replacing, we’ve incorporated many changes and improvements that have been identified as necessary by operational experience, and which modern technology has made possible.